kwdChan/pyscratch/docs/tutorial/day1-basics/5-backdrop.md

 </details>

 {: .highlight}
-> Please update PyScratch by running `pip install pyscratch-pysc` on the terminal to make sure the version is at least 2.0.
+> Please update PyScratch to make sure the version is at least 2.0.

 ## Demo 1: Adding a Backdrop